drcervantes/REmuBox/README.md

 This implies that only the needed software is required to be installed on remote components.
 For example, a standalone server node requires only VirtualBox to be installed.

 ### 2.2 Installing the Virtual Environment
-The process of installing the Python depencies is straightforward thanks to pipenv.
+The process of installing the Python dependencies is straightforward thanks to pipenv.
 In the root directory of REmuBox, run the following command:

 ```bash
 pipenv install